FRONTLINE FEEL GOOD

 Not suitable if:

-• You're not ready to support personal growth in a work setting
+• You’re not ready to support honest reflection in a work setting

 • You believe external change must come first